 For a firm yet comfortable feel, the Tuft & Needle Mattress is an excellent choice, and it holds its shape well over time.

 The Lucid 12-inch Gel-Infused Memory Foam Mattress is ideal for sleepers who need a decent level of support, or for those who have a partner with different sleep habits or schedules—this top-selling mattress boasts three inches of gel-infused memory foam that provides a medium-firm feel (not too hard or too soft) and isolated motion transfer, so you and your partner can sleep comfortably and with minimal movement.
 The base layer of foam also offers deep, structural support and spine alignment, while the ventilated top layer and TENCEL blend help to wick away heat and ensure breathability.
 The removable cover is naturally hypoallergenic and antimicrobial.

-Reviews for the Lucid 12-inch Gel-Infused Memory Foam Mattress are glowing.
-Dozens of consumers have written that this mattress is better than most at adjusting to the various pressure points in your body, which is typical of a gel foam mattress.
+This mattress is better than most at adjusting to the various pressure points in your body, which is typical of a gel foam mattress.